MicrosoftDocs/azure-devops-docs/docs/test/mtm/guidance-mtm-usage.md

 Azure DevOps and Team Foundation Server (TFS) offer both web-based and client-based solutions for manual testing:

 * The **Test Center** in Microsoft Test Manager (MTM) client is a desktop-based manual testing solution, which has traditionally been used by testers for their Manual testing needs (see [Run manual tests with Microsoft Test Manager](run-manual-tests-with-microsoft-test-manager.md)).
 * The [!INCLUDE [test-hub-include-nolink](../_shared/test-hub-include-nolink.md)] is a web-based manual testing solution, which works across all platforms and with all browsers.
-It provides a better experiences across Plan, Author, Execute and Track phases of Manual testing.
+It provides a better experiences across Plan, Author, Execute and Track stages of Manual testing.

 [!INCLUDE [feature-availability](../_shared/feature-availability.md)]